 With the provision of continued growth, we see God's faithful hand over eight decades, and yet we are brand new!
 We celebrate the past, are grateful for the present, and are confidently expectant of our future.
 God is calling us to His future, and we are leaning in to His call.
-Jessup is on the move ... watch us grow to Transform Tomorrow, Today!
+Jessup is on the move ... watch us grow as we serve Christ, live in community, and transform culture for the glory of God. to Transform Tomorrow, Today!